OpenFLAME: A Federated Spatial Naming Infrastructure: Implementation

-\textbf{Localization}: As a modern baseline for visual localization, we implement an image-based map server using neural network based image feature extractor, Superpoint~\cite{detone2018superpoint}, and feature matcher Superglue~\cite{sarlin2020superglue}.
-To create maps, we use the Polycam application~\cite{polycam} which uses LiDAR on the latest iPhones to create accurate 3D scans of the environment.
-We have also created our own web application to allow smartphones without LiDAR to create maps, by capturing a video and tagging frames with VIO pose matrices.
-We create a real-world-scale point cloud from this data using SfM~\cite{schoenberger2016sfm}.
-For evaluation, we run the map server on a machine with the 13th Gen Intel Core i9-13900K CPU and NVIDIA GeForce RTX 4090 GPU.
-To tag waypoints on the created maps, we provide an open-source tool, built using the aframe-inspector~\cite{aframeInspector}~\footnote{ \website{}}.

-\textbf{DNS}: Our DNS server uses the BIND9~\cite{bind9} implementation.
+\textbf{DNS}: Our DNS server uses the BIND9 implementation.
 For evaluation, we run our DNS server on a machine with Intel Core i9-9820X CPU.
-We also provide a web-based tool to automate the process of generating geo-domain DNS records.
+We also provide a web-based tool to automate the process of generating geo-domains.\footnote{\website{}}

-\textbf{Application}: We have built a web-based AR indoor navigation application on top of \systemname{} using a-frame~\cite{aframe}.
-The application performs queries at regular intervals of 2~s.
-The localization results are only used to correct drifts and get initial pose estimates for newly discovered maps.
-In the time intervals between \systemname{} calls, we use WebXR~\cite{webxr} tracking to keep the AR content anchored to the real-world.